×

 Red Hat OpenShift Lightspeed is a virtual assistant you interact with using natural language.
 Using the OpenShift Lightspeed interface, you send chat messages that OpenShift Lightspeed transforms and sends to the Large Language Model (LLM) provider you have configured for your environment.
 These messages can contain information about your cluster, cluster resources, or other aspects of your environment.

-The OpenShift Lightspeed Developer Preview release has limited capabilities to filter or redact the information you provide to the LLM.
+The OpenShift Lightspeed Technology Preview release has limited capabilities to filter or redact the information you provide to the LLM.
 Do not enter information into the OpenShift Lightspeed interface that you do not want to send to the LLM provider.

-By using the OpenShift Lightspeed as part of the Developer Preview release, you agree that Red Hat may use all of the messages that you exchange with the LLM provider for any purpose.
+By using the OpenShift Lightspeed as part of the Technology Preview release, you agree that Red Hat may use all of the messages that you exchange with the LLM provider for any purpose.
 The transcript recording data uses the Red Hat Insights system’s back-end, and is subject to the same access restrictions and other security policies.

 About data, telemetry, transcript, and feedback collection